Felinicity/tetris-tutorials/Xie stacking.md

 ![Без названия (13)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/32579eec-d0e0-46cb-b336-c9e2f6af3dca)

 I consider this matrix as having two real stacks: a 7-wide and a 2-wide, because there's really no way you'll be placing a single piece on both of them at the same time.
 The only way to go back to a 9-wide stack is to stack up on the 2-wide stack with Z and T pieces until it's flatter.
-In a Kezdabez video on stacking, he tells you to stack up at the lowest part of your stack.
-This is actually done to have one wide stack instead of two or three narrow stacks, because wider stacks have more options.
+In Kezdabez's video on stacking, he tells you to stack up at the lowest part of your stack.
+This is actually done to have one wide stack instead of two or three narrow stacks because wider stacks have _more options_.

 Sometimes, we don't have a real separation between stacks, but it's easier to think for us that they're separated.
 For example, an ST stack can have this kind of board state:

 ![Без названия (14)](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/87e7ed16-d784-43eb-b7da-c2b1a08296fc)

-If you understand everything so far, you'll see it as a 7-wide stack with 2 block residue (highlighted in yellow).
+If you understand everything so far, you'll see it as a 7-wide stack with a 2-block residue (highlighted in yellow).
 But in the mind of an ST stacker, it's still a 4-wide stack with 2 residue and a 3-wide stack with 0 residue (i.e. it's entirely flat).
 That's what I call a logical stack separation - there's no wall, they're equal in height, and there is no well of any width between them - but we still separate them as if there's an invisible wall that must not be touched.
 Most ST stackers will always adhere to the following separation, and they will always make it work:

 ![image](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/502781c4-4f06-4d80-ba5f-9a01989b440d)

 Another example is in how most people describe the 6-wide stack of a 6-3 sprint.
 Separating it into "here goes O pieces, here goes S pieces, here goes Z pieces".
 You can watch a sprint run where the separation is never broken in this sprint run by MAXICUBI.

 https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/5a71969d-6dff-4fd0-9439-c559f8d8c03c